kubernetes/community/sig-cli/CONTRIBUTING.md

 To encourage readership, the issue description should _concisely_ (2-4 sentence) describe the problem that the feature addresses.

+//Absolutelly not sure about these 2 next sections.
+Feel super heavyweight though.
+Is this the way the SIG is working actually?
 ### Feature lifecycle

 Working on a feature without getting approval for the user experience